Axlefublr/studies/VimStudy.md

 \$ - end of the line

+g$ - treat wrapped line as multiple lines

 0 - start of the line

+g0 - treat wrapped line as multiple lines

 ^ - go to the first non-blank character of the line

 g_ - go to the last non-blank character of the line

+## Joining / unwrapping lines

+J - joins lines with a space in between

+gJ - joins lines without a space in between

+gq - format a wrapped line to be multiple lines

+## Capitalization

+gu - uncapitalize

+gU - capitalize

+~ - switch capitalization of the highlighted char

+g~ - switch, but you give a text object to it

 @* - to execute a macro